-ONE: Place all ingredients in a food processor.
+First: Place all ingredients in a food processor.

-TWO: Pulse until smooth.
+Second: Pulse until smooth.
 Scrape down the sides and pulse a few more times to make it even smoother.

-THREE: If the hummus is too thick, you can slowly add one more tablespoon of olive oil or filtered water until the desired consistency.
+Third: If the hummus is too thick, you can slowly add one more tablespoon of olive oil or filtered water until the desired consistency.

-FOUR: Add more salt to taste if desired.
+Fourth: Add more salt to taste if desired.
 Store it in an airtight container in the fridge for up to 5 days.